- What is a Facelift?

 A facelift, also known as a rhytidectomy, is a surgical procedure used to help turn back the clock and create a more youthful natural-looking appearance.
 The effects of the aging process, gravity, and the sun result in a tired look, forming folds around the jaw (jowls), cheeks, and neck.
 In addition, laxity in the neck muscles as well as fat deposits result in an older appearance.

 If you’d like to look as good as you feel, a facelift tightens the underlying muscles, smoothes the loose skin on your face and neck, and removes excess fat.
 As a result, your face will appear younger, firmer, and fresher.
-A facelift can also be performed in conjunction with a brow lift, eyelid surgery (blepharoplasty), or rhinoplasty for a more complete facial rejuvenation.
+A facelift can also be performed in conjunction with a brow lift, eyelid surgery (blepharoplasty), or fat grafting to restore volume loss in certain areas—such as below the eyes or lips—for a more complete facial rejuvenation.

 At Florida Plastic Surgery Group, we believe that patients, their desires, and anatomy are all unique.
 Therefore, our experienced plastic surgeons evaluate each patient and create a customized surgical plan to meet each patient’s expectations.
 Our doctors use the latest techniques in facial rejuvenation to create a natural, younger appearing you—and not the wind-blown pulled back look created by many traditional facelift procedures.

 Although the term “facelift” is commonly used to describe a variety of techniques, it is important you understand that not all techniques and not all surgeons are the same.